Kdauda-lab/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string - a function that reverses a string.
 6-puts2 - a function that prints every other character of a string, starting with the first character, followed by a new line.
 7-puts_half - a function that prints half of a string, followed by a new line.
+8-print array - a function that prints n elements of an array of integers, followed by a new line.